wingify/readme-central/reference/VWO Insights - Mobile app/mobile-insights-fme-integration.md

 ```

 * **Initialize the VWO Insights Mobile SDK first**, as it handles session recording and tracking.
-* **Wait for a successful initialization callback** from VWO Insights before starting the **VWO FME SDK** to avoid misalignment in session data.
+* **Wait for a successful initialization callback** from VWO Insights before starting the **VWO FE SDK** to avoid misalignment in session data.
-* **Start session recording before initializing the VWO FME SDK** to ensure all interactions are captured correctly.
+* **Start session recording before initializing the VWO FE SDK** to ensure all interactions are captured correctly.

 ## Step 1: Configure and Initialize the VWO Insights Mobile SDK